Issue #18 | August 28, 2018

 Reinventing Our Communities: Investing in Opportunity (Baltimore, MD)

 From around the Federal Reserve System

 The college wage gap—the difference in earnings between workers with and without a four-year college degree—has been growing during the past several decades, and the demand for college-educated workers continues to surpass the number of adults with a college degree.

 You’re here today.

 Don’t miss what we produce next.
 Subscribe.

 Cleveland Fed Digest delivers Cleveland Fed work right to your inbox once a month.
-Read, download, and explore just some of what the Cleveland Fed offers the public, from economic research and special reports on housing, banking, labor markets, and more to graphics that illustrate trends and concepts.
+Read, download, and explore just some of what the Cleveland Fed offers the public, from economic research and special reports on housing, banking, and labor markets to community development analyses and graphics that examine issues and illustrate trends.
 Of course, you can also check out all of our published work anytime right here on clevelandfed.org.
 If you’re not yet a subscriber to Cleveland Fed Digest, share your email address with us to receive the e-newsletter each month.
 We welcome your feedback, too!
 Contact firstname.lastname@example.org with questions or comments.